retellretell/lstm-api-ml-project/README.md

 # LSTM API Machine Learning Project

-This project contains a Streamlit dashboard and associated machine learning utilities for time series prediction.
+This project provides a one‑click Streamlit dashboard that analyzes the latest market news and automatically suggests **Top Buys** and **Stop Loss** stocks based on sentiment.
+It also includes time‑series prediction utilities for more advanced users.
 The main entry point is `streamlit_main_app.py`.

 ## Environment Setup